zhehaowang/zhehao.me/book-notes/classical-mythology/readme.md

 Prometheus later stole fire and gave it back to men, for which act he was chained to a pillar and have his liver grown everyday to be eaten by an eagle.
 Zeus punished men, too, for Prometheus stealing fire, by giving men the first woman, named Pandora in Work and Days.
 Heracles rescued Prometheus from the chain.

+Greek gods have little care for human beings,

 While these are from Theogony, many anecdotes / stories we hear today are actually from Ovid's metamorphoses.

 Demeter, Persephone, the Eleusinian Mysteries, seasons, and Greek view of life and death.